oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 The way this is done in C is with `struct tm` , which has many problems.

-* almost always handled in statically allocated pointers that get overwritten (gmtime())
+* almost always handled in statically allocated pointers that get overwritten (`gmtime()`)
 * No way to represent sub-second time.
-* tm_mday is based off one for no reason.
+* tm_mday starts at one instead of zero (as the rest of the struct values do) for no reason.
-* tm_wday and tm_yday make it harder to construct completely-valid timezones
+* tm_wday and tm_yday make it harder to construct completely valid structs
 * mktime(), being the main way to convert back into `time_t`, changes the struct that is passed in.

 Creating our own calendar structure to fix these problems: